 17 weeks + 2 days pregnant

 ‘Traumatic’ is the only word that comes close to describing my day.
 When I woke up I had more spotting but it seemed a larger amount than I’ve experienced before.
 I did a sharp intake of breath before promptly bursting into tears.
-I stopped my blood thinning injections a fortnight ago so I know now that it’s not caused by them.
+I stopped my blood thinning injections a fortnight ago so I now know that it’s not caused by those.
 I called the Early Pregnancy Uint but was referred to Triage as I’m now 17 weeks pregnant.
 It was the same department I’d visited when I went in with my reduced movements with Nieve and the woman on the phone repeated the exact thing that was said to me seven months ago when I went in then, “Make your way up to see us at Triage.”

 I went in to that same department and was taken to the same room I’d been taken to to be assessed the night of Nieve’s reduced movements.
 The midwife pulled a Doppler out and I felt instantly terrified.
 What if they couldn’t find a heartbeat?
 She put the Doppler on my abdomen and tried it in several positions.
 We heard my heartbeat but not baby’s.
 I was inconsolable.
 I was so terrified that it had happened again, that my baby had died.
 I was crying and shaking and the midwife sent me straight across for a scan.